 This is not later than the anticipated July 4th date.
 In DeRivera Park, the dock master office in the bathhouse has been remodeled, and there are now separate sections for the DeRivera Park B-Dock dock masters and the village’s A&C Dock dock masters.
 The damage on the side of the Dairy Queen where a car ran through late last summer has been repaired, but there are only rumors about who will be operating the business.

 Roger Miller’s crew is taking on the largest renovation job for this season, the multiple changes at what was Axel & Harry’s necessary to convert it into The Keys, island business owner Marv Booker’s newest project.
 The old Lion Hill Winery and Dockmaster building were torn down to make room for parking.
 A new dockmaster/gift shop building and a new bathhouse are already under the roof.
 The restaurant’s interior is being reworked, and the building has new open-air garage door windows.

 The pavement in the parking lot has been torn up, and a raised area with coverings for shade will become an open area to eat and drink.
 On Erie St. you’ll find a new little garage with an efficiency above it behind Admiral Bodee’s B&B.

-If you head out of the downtown you’ll find plenty of Put-in-Bay Activities Danny Drake working hard at the Getaway Inn on Concord across from the Senior Center.
-The Skyway and South Shore Beach Resort condos have been purchased and the new owner is a company owned by Mark Mathys from the Put-in-Bay Resort, Paul Jeris, and Ed Fitzgerald.
+If you head out of the downtown, you’ll find plenty of Put-in-Bay Activities Danny Drake working hard at the Getaway Inn on Concord across from the Senior Center.
+The Skyway and South Shore Beach Resort condos have been purchased, and the new owner is a company owned by Mark Mathys from the Put-in-Bay Resort, Paul Jeris, and Ed Fitzgerald.
 The condos are being completely remodeled with everything new, plus plans are underway to hook them up to the village water supply.
-As far as the restaurant goes, it looks like it will remain closed until it can be decided what to do with it.
+Regarding the restaurant, it looks like it will remain closed until it can be decided what to do with it.